• Skip to main content

 Lectures

-Each week for nearly four decades, Eli Siegel gave lectures on a wide variety of subjects: literature, mind, economics, art, history, the drama, and more.
+Each week for nearly four decades, Eli Siegel gave lectures on a wide variety of subjects: literature, mind, art, history, the drama, and more.
 At once scholarly and warm, these lectures illustrate the principle at the basis of Aesthetic Realism, and fundamental to its study: “The world, art, and self explain each other: each is the aesthetic oneness of opposites.”

 • A French Critic Looks at Shakespeare, 1860